SOUTH PACIFIC SCARLET Canna Seeds

-A 2013 All-America Selections winner, South Pacific Scarlet is the first hybrid canna available from seed that is not a dwarf.
+An All-America Selections Winner, South Pacific Scarlet is the first hybrid canna available from seed that is not a dwarf.
 Sturdy stalks grow 4 to 5 ft. tall and hold 12 to 18 in. wide, deep-green, upright foliage that resembles banana leaves.

 South Pacific Scarlet canna produces spectacular clusters of lily-like, 4 in. wide, brilliant-scarlet flowers with yellow splashed throats.
 Canna plants are valued for their ability to introduce a tropical look to sunny areas of your garden, and they bloom throughout the summer and into the fall.
 South Pacific Scarlet canna can be grown in containers, where plants will grow slightly shorter.
 Winter hardy to Zone 8, canna tubers can be winter-stored in a frost-free place in colder zones.
 South Pacific Scarlet canna can be grown as an annual in all zones; flowers the first year in as little as 80 to 110 days from seed.